Read the latest information on

 The team of regionally-based managers provide tools and information to help livestock producers in the areas of biosecurity, traceability, disease surveillance and animal welfare.

 Dairy Australia, through it’s eight regional offices has a network of over 35 Regional Extension Officers that service the needs of dairy farmers and service providers across all dairying regions in Australia.
 Dairy Australia’s Extension Network has skilled, motivated and experienced staff that connect with farmers and deliver programs, learning and provide resources across seven core areas: Feedbase & Nutrition, People, Animal Health, Welfare & Fertility, Farm Business Management, Soils & Irrigation, Feeding Systems and Climate & Energy.

 If you’d like information around managing your dairy farm biosecurity, please get in contact with your local regional office.

 Grain growers across Australia are fortunate to have access to biosecurity advice specifically for their industry from Grains Farm Biosecurity Officers in each of the main grain growing states.
 Officers can work one-on-one with growers to explain simple yet effective ways they can reduce the risks posed by pests, weeds and diseases.

 The Grains Farm Biosecurity Program is managed by Plant Health Australia and funded by growers through Grain Producers Australia together with the New South Wales, Queensland, South Australian, Victorian and Western Australian governments.

-For advice on any aspect of biosecurity, growers should contact their local Grains Biosecurity Officer.
+For free advice on any aspect of biosecurity, growers should contact their local Grains Biosecurity Officer.

 You can email Jessica.firstname.lastname@example.org or call 0427 352 742.